I got the chance to visit Kings Island in Mason, OH last weekend! While I was there, I rode their new GCI wooden coaster, Mystic Timbers 4 times!

 The ride is 3,265 feet long and reaches a maximum speed of 53 miles per hour.

 Then you enter the shed.
-The shed basically has some tree leafs and some other cool things inside.
-The main part of the shed is the screen before you enter the station with either a bat, snake, trees, or some other forest critter.
+The shed basically has some tree leaves and some other cool things inside.
+The main part of the shed is the screen before you enter the station with either a bat, snake, trees, or some other forest creature.

 The ride is definitely worth riding and is super intense and awesome riding!